Mary, Mother of the Church

 At Pentecost: “Mary the mother of Jesus was in the Upper Room” (Acts 1:14).

-Mary is transparency.
+Mary is transparent.

 She sees, anticipates, and fulfills urgent needs.